🎯 UPDATED 2026 | MNC Interview Experience

 Why settlement is required?

-Hard 📁 Internal Orders
+Hard πŸ“ Internal Orders

 Detailed Answer

-Scroll to read the complete answer
+Scroll to read complete explanation

 Because internal order is temporary and cannot hold balances permanently.